lasikuula/lasikuula.github.io/README.md

 # Lasikuula.github.io

 * This is my current portfolio, where I share my web projects.
 Some of these works are done at school and some on my freetime.
-Folder name told if it is done at school
+Folder name told if it is done at school.

+I have also work experience following:
+- AngularJS, Angular, Angular material, flex layout
+- TypeScript and JavaScipt
+- Wordpress (PHP developing)
+- Firebase
+- Docker
+- NodeJS, Express

 # Live previews